guofengzh/manticore-demo/README.md

 	at org.springframework.test.context.cache.DefaultCacheAwareContextLoaderDelegate.loadContext(DefaultCacheAwareContextLoaderDelegate.java:119) ~[spring-test-6.0.11.jar:6.0.11]
 	...
 72 more
 ```
-HikariCP datasource pool tries to get the transaction isolation before it makes a connection to Manticore.
+HikariCP tries to get the transaction isolation before it makes a connection to Manticore.

 The reason has been described in [Notes on MySQL connectors](https://manual.manticoresearch.com/Connecting_to_the_server/MySQL_protocol?edit#Notes-on-MySQL-connectors)
 > ...as the connector can try running certain SQL commands not implemented yet in Manticore.